 “I tried so hard to play that thing,” he laughed.
 “The strings were so high and I thought that’s just the way guitars were.
 But my fingers would literally bleed.
 I thought ‘How do people do this?’”

 The finger-saving Goya remained until he upgraded to a used Strat acquired with a $200 loan from a friend of the band.
-It, a Gibson Firebird, and a blackface Fender Twin helped establish Campbell’s first definable tones.
+Along with a Gibson Firebird and a blackface Fender Twin, it helped establish Campbell’s first definable tones.
 By the time the band moved to L.A., found new members, and became the Heartbreakers, Campbell was using mostly a Fender Broadcaster he plugged into a tweed Deluxe they found tucked away in a club, dusty and non-functional.
 They sprang to get it working and used it to record that first album, with “Breakdown,” “American Girl” and “I Need to Know.”
 Today, vintage tweed Deluxes remain his preferred taste onstage and in the studio.

 “We use old amps and old guitars… but hey, we’re old people,” he laughed.
 “And the reissues do sound pretty good… until we plug in the old ones.”

-We spoke to Campbell as the band was set to begin rehearsals.
+We spoke to Campbell as the band was set to begin rehearsals for its 40th-anniversary tour.

 The Heartbreakers have been rolling so long some might fear the tour will be a by-the-numbers affair.
 How do you keep it fresh for yourself – and in turn for the audience?
 Can it still be fun?